 Ernest J Berry

 Ernest J Berry was born 1929 in Christchurch.
 After a decade of shepherding in Poverty Bay and the Canterbury high country, he spent several years in business in Auckland before retiring to a wilderness beach in Mexico where he rediscovered his childhood love of [short] poetry.
 He un-retired in 1993 and settled in Picton where he adopted haiku as a retirement project.
-He has been deeply involved with the haiku movement world-wide ever since.
+He was deeply involved with the haiku movement world-wide ever after.

-Two of his many haiku books have been honoured with Merit Book Awards from The Haiku Society of America and he has long lost count of his successes in haiku competitions.
-After founding Picton Poets in 1994, Ernie has taught haiku in workshop, secondary schools, poetry meetings and special-interest groups.
+Two of his many haiku books were honoured with Merit Book Awards from The Haiku Society of America and he had long lost count of his successes in haiku competitions.
+After founding Picton Poets in 1994, Ernie taught haiku in workshops, secondary schools, poetry meetings and special-interest groups.
 In 2013 he moved to Blenheim.
-Contact Ernie.
 Visit the website of NZ Society of Authors southern branch to read a more extensive biography.
+Ernie died at the end of May 2021.
+Read tributes made at the time of his death.

 hurricane